Craigside

 No analysis available

-Sauna is clearly part of the building amenity package.
-Numerous listings mention it directly, often alongside the pool, gym, and tennis courts, which makes the evidence strong and consistent.
+Sauna is clearly part of the building's amenity package.
+Numerous listings explicitly mention "sauna," often in the same amenity list as pools, BBQ areas, and fitness facilities.

 Strong evidence across many listings: at least a dozen public remarks explicitly mention storage/lockers (phrases include "access to a large storage unit", "large/tall storage unit", "extra large storage locker", "extra large storage room", and "large storage about 10 ft high").
 Historical MLS checkbox data also recorded storage in multiple listings (5/20 in amenities, 2/20 in unit_features).
 Mentions appear across different agents and multiple building sections (Craigside I/II/III), so the building-level feature is well supported and likely accurate.

-There is strong, repeated evidence that the building offers storage suitable for surfboards and longboards.
-Several remarks explicitly mention large storage spaces that can fit a surfboard or longboard, which supports surfboard storage.
+There is repeated direct evidence that the building offers storage suitable for surfboards.
+One listing explicitly says the storage room can fit a surfboard, and another mentions a storage area that can fit a longboard, bicycles, and more.

 No analysis available